Manbarra

 The Manbarra, otherwise known as the Wulgurukaba, are Aboriginal Australian people, and the traditional custodians of the Palm Islands, Magnetic Island, and an area of mainland Queensland to the west of Townsville.

 The Manbarra people were forcibly moved off the Palm Islands in the 1890s by the Queensland Government, and hundreds of people drawn from many Aboriginal nations on the mainland were moved to an Aboriginal reserve on Great Palm Island in 1914, becoming the Bwgcolman people, who inhabit the island today.

 Name

 The name "Wulgurukaba" translates to "canoe people".

 Language

 Wulguru/Manbarra was one of two Nyawaygic languages and constitutes the fourth class of the Herbert River languages, according to Robert M. W. Dixon.
 The surviving vocabulary of the Manbarra language, mainly collected by Ernest Gribble in 1932, indicates that it had a roughly 50% lexical overlap with Nyawaygi.
 Little information was conserved regarding its grammatical structure.
 Another language was also spoken on the island, Buluguyban which was mutually intelligible with Manbarra, and may have been a dialect name, like Mulgu, Wulgurukaba, Coonambella, and Nhawalgaba.

 Country

-Norman Tindale estimated the range of Wulgurukaba tribal territory at about 1,000 mi2, which covered both the islands off Townsville - including the Palm Islands] and Magnetic Island - and the hinterland west of Townsville to an extend of about 20 miles (from the Ross River, eastwards nearly to Cape Cleveland.
+Norman Tindale estimated the range of Wulgurukaba tribal territory at about 1,000 mi2, which covered both the islands off Townsville - including the Palm Islands and Magnetic Island - and the hinterland west of Townsville to an extent of about 20 miles (from the Ross River, eastwards nearly to Cape Cleveland).